 The Company's shares trade on the TSX Venture Exchange ("TSX-V") under the symbol ZNX.
-The Company has recently commenced trading its common shares on the OTCQB market, a U.S. trading platform that is operated by the OTC Markets Group in New York, under the ticker symbol "ZNCXF".
-The Company will continue to trade on the TSX-V under its existing symbol, and in Frankfurt under its existing symbol "M9R".
+The Company's shares also trade on the OTCQB market, a U.S. trading platform that is operated by the OTC Markets Group in New York, under the ticker symbol "ZNCXF" and on the Frankfurt Exchange under it's the symbol "M9R".

 The Company's head office and principal address is Suite 2050-1055 West Georgia Street, PO Box 11121, Royal Centre, Vancouver, BC V6E 3P3.
-The registered and records office is Suite 400, 725 Granville Street, Vancouver, BC V7Y 1G5.
+The registered and records office is Suite 1008, 550 Burrard Street, Vancouver, BC, V6C 2B5.

 These consolidated financial statements have been prepared on a going concern basis, which presumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 The Company has incurred losses since its inception and the ability of the Company to continue as a going-concern depends upon its ability to raise adequate financing and to commence profitable operations in the future.
-During the year ended June 30, 2021, the Company incurred net loss of \$733,550 (2020 - \$1,200,542).
-As at June 30, 2021, the Company has accumulated deficit of \$42,075,703.
+During the year ended June 30, 2022, the Company incurred net loss of \$843,990 (2021 - \$767,542).
+As at June 30, 2022, the Company has accumulated deficit of \$42,919,693 (June 30, 2021 - \$42,075,703).

 While the Company has been successful in obtaining its required financing in the past, mainly through the issuance of equity capital, there is no assurance that such financing will be available or be available on favorable terms.
 An inability to raise additional financing may impact the future assessment of the Company as a going concern.
 The consolidated financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.
-As at June 30, 2021, the Company has a positive working capital position of \$1,073,872 (2020 - \$1,180,382).
-Management may require to seek additional sources of financing in the form of equity or debt financing in the future to maintain its operations and its exploration activities for the next fiscal year.
+At June 30, 2022, the Company has a working capital deficiency of \$589,136 (June 30, 2021 - working capital of \$1,073,872).
+Management may require to seek additional sources of financing in the form of equity or debt financing in the future to maintain its operations and its exploration activities for the fiscal year.
 These uncertainties may cast significant doubt about the Company's ability to continue as a going concern.